Environmental Monitor - Current Issue

 After an Environmental Impact Evaluation (EIE) is developed, an agency will prepare a concise public record of decision, which takes into consideration the agency’s findings in the EIE, and any comments received on that evaluation.
 Read more about the regulations for a Record of Decision.

-Connecticut Environmental Policy Act (CEPA) Determination: On March 16, 2021, the Connecticut Department of Energy and Environmental Protection published a Notice of Availability of an Environmental Impact Evaluation (EIE) in accordance with Section 22a-1d of CEPA, in the Environmental Monitor.
+Connecticut Environmental Policy Act (CEPA) Determination: On November 18, 2025, DEEP published a Notice of Availability of an Environmental Impact Evaluation, in accordance with Section 22a-1d of CEPA, in the Environmental Monitor.

-Comments were received from the Connecticut Department of Public Health on March 29, 2021.
-The Connecticut Department of Energy and Environmental Protection has prepared responses to the substantive issues raised in the comments on the EIE and on supplemental materials or amendments.
-The Connecticut Department of Energy and Environmental Protection’s conclusion is documented in the Record of Decision for the proposed action, which also contains comments and responses.
+Comments were received from the Council on Environmental Quality.
+DEEP has prepared responses to the substantive issues raised in the comments on the EIE and on supplemental materials or amendments.
+DEEP's responses and conclusion are documented in the Record of Decision for the proposed action.

 Agency contact: